Cleaning reusable bedpans by hand is not advisable.

 In order to avoid devastating HCAIs such as C. diff and MRSA, healthcare institutions must evolve from manual bedpan washing if they haven’t already.

-A washer disinfector is the most efficient way to clean reusable bedpans and prevent the spread of infection.
+A washer disinfector is the most efficient bedpan cleaner and prevents the spread of infection.

 Efficient, reliable and cost-effective, a bedpan washer disinfector will kill bacteria and thus help to keep your facility safe.